If You Had Wings: Buzz Lightyear's Space Ranger Spin

-Disney decided to use the ride space to promote its popular film, Pixar's Toy Story.
-The attraction, Buzz Lightyear's Space Ranger Spin, again makes use of the original ride system and floor plan, but now riders can control the rotation of their vehicle via joysticks, and are armed with "laser cannons" to shoot at targets stationed throughout the attraction.
-Many of the elements in this attraction are similar to If You Had Wings including the speed tunnel with the projections on the walls and the loading and unloading areas.
+Disney now uses the space for the attraction Buzz Lightyear's Space Ranger Spin, where riders can control the rotation of their vehicle via joysticks, and are armed with laser cannons to shoot at targets stationed throughout the attraction.
+Many of the elements in this attraction are similar to If You Had Wings, including the speed tunnel with the projections on the walls, and the loading and unloading areas.
 Buzz Lightyear sign above the door is in the shape of a cloud and was painted over after the attraction was renamed.

-Influence

-Epcot's World of Motion and Horizons dark rides featured Omnimovers in settings similar to the speed room mentioned above.

-The El Rio del Tiempo boat ride at the Mexico pavilion at World Showcase, which has since been modified into the Gran Fiesta Tour Starring The Three Caballeros, includes films projected onto small screens embedded in elaborate sets.
-This, combined with persistent music, miniature films, and dancing animatronics, draws significantly from If You Had Wings.

-The theme song "If You Had Wings" can be heard in Tomorrowland at Walt Disney World; it is given a more retro feel, and has no lyrics.

-The ride was parodied in The Simpsons episode "Special Edna" in which monstrous robotic Eastern airliners were depicted enslaving the human race.